Skip to main content

 Purview

-74 modeled operations · Portal session cookie (`sccauth`)
+124 modeled operations · Portal session cookie (sccauth)

-Compliance, governance, eDiscovery, audit, insider risk, and shared data-service coverage from the Purview portal.
+Compliance, governance, DLP, insider risk, information protection, and Purview for AI coverage from the Purview portal proxy surface.

 Entra IAM